perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 3 - Account Manager and Managing Resource Access.md

 - Windows Server 2016 NTFS folders and files enables auditing of a combination of any or all of activities listed as advanced permissions

 ### Configuring Folder and File Ownership
-- With permissions and auditing setup,
+- With permissions and auditing setup, ownership of fille should be verified
+- Folders are first owned by the account that creates them
+- F